tasharen/ngui/Assets/NGUI/ReadMe - 3.9.8.txt

 -----------------
  Version History
 -----------------

+3.9.8
+- NEW: NGUI now uses Color instead of Color32 for colors, which work better with linear space colors.
+- NEW: Added a modifier setting to the UILabel that can automatically change the text prior to displaying it, such as making it uppercase/lowercase or calling a custom modifier function.
+- FIX: Better handling of Linear space lighting.
+- FIX: Changing UIPanel.alpha no longer invalidates the widgets underneath it (performance boost).
+- FIX: Font Maker should now work even in the 32-bit version of Unity 5.
+- FIX: Forcing OpenGL in Windows will no longer result in a blurry UI.
+- FIX: Fix for an issue in Unity 5.4.

 3.9.7
 - NEW: Added "events go to colliders" option to all UICameras, not just the first one.